dsamojlenko/php-caddy/readme.md

 # Introduction
-PHP Caddy is a **tiny** PHP development environment for Windows minimalists, inspired by Laravel Valet.
+PHP Caddy is a **tiny** PHP development environment for Windows, inspired by Laravel Valet.

 **No hosts file, no configuration.
 Just run it and go.**